qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 ``show`` method of the second page and qooxdoo will do the rest.
 To navigate back to the first page you have to call, you have guessed it, the ``show`` method of the first page again.
-To play the animation of the page transition “reversed”, call the ``show`` method with an object literal ``{reverse:true}`` as an argument.
+To play the animation of the page transition "reversed", call the ``show`` method with an object literal ``{reverse:true}`` as an argument.
 To change an animation, just add an animation key to the passed object literal, e.g.
 ``{animation:fade}``: